Image

 The EUI Permanent Secretariat supports applicants.
 This support is provided via:

-The submission of the Application Form is 100% paperless and is done via EU Survey.
+The submission of the Application Form is 100% paperless here.

 We strongly invite you to create your application form early in the process.
 Going through its different sections and reading the information bubbles in each field will help you to submit a better application.

-The deadline for the submission of the Application Form is 13 November 2024, 12:00 CET.
+The deadline for the submission of the Application Form was the 13 November 2024, 12:00 CET.

 Apply here!